-As at March 31, 2020, the Company had \$7.3 million in cash and cash equivalents available for its operating requirements.
-During the quarter, the Company completed private placements for sale of common shares for gross proceeds of \$6.7 million and repaid \$2.5 million of funds drawn pursuant to the unsecred non-revolving term credit facility agreement that it had entered into with certain parties including two related parties, in November 2019 (the "Credit Facility").
-As at March 31, 2020, the Company had a working capital deficiency of \$5.2 million.
-In May 2020, the Company completed an underwritten public offering and a private placement of common shares for gross proceeds of approximately \$17.3 million.
-The Company has prioritized the allocation of the available financial resources in order to meet key corporate and Pebble Project expenditure requirements, additional financing will be required.
+As at June 30, 2020, the Company had \$14.8 million in cash and cash equivalents and had working capital of \$2.0 million.
+During the six months ended June 30, 2020, the Company completed financings for gross proceeds of approximately \$24 million and repaid \$2.5 million of funds drawn pursuant to the unsecured non-revolving term credit facility agreement that it had entered into with certain parties including two related parties, in November 2019 (the "Credit Facility").
+The Company has prioritized the allocation of the available financial resources in order to meet key corporate and Pebble Project expenditure requirements in the near term through the issuance of the ROD however, in order to meet its business objectives post ROD and continue to meet working capital requirements, the Company completed further financings subsequent to the quarter for gross proceeds of approximately US\$43.9 million (\$59.5 million).
+Additional financing will be required beyond the twelve-month period for the development of the project.
 The Company will seek the necessary financing through any of or a combination of debt and equity and/or contributions from possible new Pebble Project participants however, there can be no assurances that it will be successful in obtaining additional financing.
 If the Company is unable to raise the necessary capital resources to meet obligations as they come due, the Company will at some point have to reduce or curtail its operations.